(originally aired February 2, 2003)

 – By the time we get to the bodybuilding competition, I have no idea what I’m watching.
 It all feels so completely alien to me; I get that Marge has completely roided out, but I still don’t buy she would do this at all in the first place.
 Then she brutally beats up everyone in the bar, in a manner that many of them must be seriously injured, or possibly even killed.
 She smashes the record player over Disco Stu’s head, he must have some sort of brain damage now (“Disco Stu should have Disco Ducked!”)
 Then the ending is so fucking serious, with Marge still in a rage and Homer nervously trying to calm his wife down with maudlin music in the background… Jesus Christ, a few scenes earlier we were making jokes about buffed up women, now it’s a drama all of a sudden.
 I really hate this third act, it’s awful all around.

 – I think I’ve covered just about everything.
 Yep, no stone left unturned.
 Mmhmm. …oh wait, one more thing, in this episode, Marge rapes Homer.
 Yep.
 She rapes him.
 And of course it’s played off as comedy, because as we all know, rape is okay if it’s female-on-male.
 A buffed-up Marge accosts Homer in bed (“Let’s do it!”
 “Listen, my bulky flower, I have an early day tomorrow…” “I wasn’t asking.”)
 Next scene Homer sits at the kitchen table, clearly sore and out of sorts with a glazed look in his eyes.
 Just terrible.
 I can’t believe they did this.
-Now, let’s get this straight, anything can be made funny.
-Anything.
-It’s all about context.
-We recently had that Daniel Tosh controversy where he rambled on about a heckler in the crowd and how funny it would be if she got raped.
-It wasn’t awful that he made a cavalier joke about rape, it was awful because it wasn’t funny.
-I believe pretty much any topic can be spun into comedy, but with delicate subjects such as these, it really depends on context and delivery.
+Now I’m a big fan of dark comedy, and I’ve laughed at some pretty horrid shit, but when it comes to joking about really severe topics, context and delivery are absolutely key, and can make or break your gag.
 So what’s happening in the scene?
 Homer is nervous and whimpering, being pinned down by his muscular wife, then we cut to the next day of him barely being able to walk.
 So yeah, the joke is that Marge had rough, raw sex with him against his will, so much so that he’s having trouble moving.
 That’s fucking terrible.
 Hands down, the most terrible, tasteless joke the show has ever, ever done.
 If anyone has the DVD and could tell me what the crew says about this part on the commentary, if anything, I’d be interested how they could possibly defend this deplorable “joke.”
 I’m sure it’ll go something like this: someone will off-hand say that possibly it was in poor taste, then they’ll all laugh about it.